Elijbet/ReactTheCompleteGuideWithMax/README.md

 * Adding and using Radium.
 Radium is a set of tools to manage inline styles on React elements.
 It gives you powerful styling capabilities without CSS [3].
 Allows use of pseudo selectors and media queries.
 * Enabling CSS modules.
 CSS files in which all class names and animation names are scoped locally by default.

+* CSS modules are an unsupported functionality.
+To enable it, we need to 'eject'.
+>'npm run eject'
+>Note: this is a one-way operation.
+Once you eject, you can’t go back!

+>If you aren’t satisfied with the build tool and configuration choices, you can eject at any time.
+This command will remove the single build dependency from your project.

+>Instead, it will copy all the configuration files and the transitive dependencies (Webpack, Babel, ESLint, etc) right into your project so you have full control over them.
+All of the commands except eject will still work, but they will point to the copied scripts so you can tweak them.
+At this point you’re on your own.

+>You don’t have to ever use eject.
+The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
+However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.
+[7]

->This is what is meant by styles being scoped.
+* This is what is meant by styles being scoped.
 They are scoped to particular templates.
 If we have a buttons.css file we would import it only into a buttons.js template and a .btn class within would be inaccessible to some other template (e.g. forms.js), unless we imported it specifically there too.[4]

 * Adding pseudo selectors.
 * Working with media queries.